--- Excerpt from The Sheltering Stones
+Excerpt from The Sacred Stones

-This blog is where I post my inspirations for each book as well as behind-the-scenes tips, pics, and other tidbits.
-Feel free to click 'Read More', leave a comment, and share!
+This blog is where I post my inspirations for each book in the Remy Lane Mystery series as well as behind-the-scenes tips, pics, and other tidbits.
+Feel free to click 'Read More' for in-depth posts.